jakepens71/RailsPipedriveGem/README.md

 1. Add support for additional arguments when creating a deal

+2. Add ability to search for recent changes by specific types onle (deal, organization, user, state, etc.)

-2. Many other Pipedrive API Calls
+3. Many other Pipedrive API Calls

 ## Contributing